qlue-dev/py-ssvad-metrics/README.md

 This is an unofficial implementation of Sec.
 2.2 of [A Survey of Single-Scene Video Anomaly Detection](https://arxiv.org/pdf/2004.05993.pdf).
 This metric is intended **only** for single-scene video anomaly detection methods and is untested for other purposes.

-There are 2 kind of supported outputs from SSVAD methods:
+There are 3 kind of supported outputs from SSVAD methods/ground-truths:

-- Pixel-level anomaly scores maps
+- Pixel-level anomaly scores maps.
-- Frame-level anomaly scores
+- Bounding-boxes based outputs, it will be implicitly converted into pixel-level anomaly scores maps.

-Bounding-boxes based outputs is also supported, but it must be converted into pixel-level anomaly scores maps first.
+- Frame-level anomaly scores.

 The metrics can be categorized into 4: